theilluminatus/litapp/BUILDINFO.md

 ### Updating CORS proxy

+Clone the cors-proxy repo by running `git submodule update` in the root directory.

-`// TODO: Publish CORS proxy and write documentation`
+`// TODO: Publish CORS proxy and write deploy documentation`